Morningside Heights: Official landmarks

 Numerous academic buildings in Morningside Heights contain a city or national landmark designation.
 On the Columbia campus, these sites include Low Memorial Library, a National Historic Landmark as well as a city-designated interior and exterior landmark.
 Other NRHP sites on the Columbia campus include Philosophy Hall, where FM radio was invented; Pupin Hall, a National Historic Landmark where the first experiments on the fission of uranium were conducted by Enrico Fermi; and Casa Italiana on the East Campus, which is also a city landmark.
 St. Paul's Chapel is designated as a city landmark but not as a national landmark.
 On the Barnard campus, NRHP-listed sites include Students' Hall; Brooks and Hewitt Halls; and Milbank, Brinckerhoff, and Fiske Halls.
 The Delta Psi, Alpha Chapter building on Riverside Drive is also listed on the NRHP.
 Additionally, the Union Theological Seminary complex is listed on the NRHP, and parts of the structure are also a city-designated landmark.

 There are several traces of the old Croton Aqueduct's path through Morningside Heights, specifically under Amsterdam Avenue.
 Due to the presence of the 125th Street valley at the northern border of the neighborhood, the aqueduct descended into a deep level alignment, with the water being pushed through high-pressure open siphons at each end of the valley.
 Several gatehouses were built at Amsterdam Avenue and 113th, 119th, 134th–135th, and 142nd Streets, so that pipes could be installed when the aqueduct system was expanded in the future.
 The gatehouse at 113th Street was built in 1870 and rebuilt in 1890; it serves as an adult daycare center as of 2010.
 The gatehouse at 119th Street, a city landmark, was rebuilt in 1894–1895, replacing an earlier gatehouse in the middle of the road.
 The aqueduct continued to carry water until 1955.
 The 119th Street gatehouse was used until 1990; it then sat abandoned for several decades before being proposed for commercial use in 2018.

 Historic district

 In 2017, the New York City Landmarks Preservation Commission created the Morningside Heights Historic District.
 The district had first been proposed in 1996; however, Columbia was opposed to such a designation, which would have limited the university's flexibility as a landlord in Morningside Heights.
-The district includes 115 residential and institutional properties on West 109th Street west of Broadway, east and west of Broadway from Cathedral Parkway to West 113th Street, west of Broadway from West 113th Street to 118th Street, and west of Claremont Avenue from West 118th to 119th Street.
+The district includes 115 residential and institutional properties on West 109th Street west of Broadway; the blocks east and west of Broadway from Cathedral Parkway to West 113th Street; the blocks west of Broadway from West 113th to 118th Street; and the blocks west of Claremont Avenue from West 118th to 119th Street.